mvc5/mvc5.github.io/plugins/index.md

 new Invoke(new Args([new Plugin('response'), 'setStatusCode']), [500]),
 new Invoke(function() { var_dump(func_get_args()); }),
 ```
 An [invoke](https://github.com/mvc5/mvc5/blob/master/src/Plugin/Invoke.php) plugin is [used](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L237) to return an anonymous function.
-When invoked, it will [resolve](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L477) and [call](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Service.php#L22) its configured value with the optional array of parameters passed to the anonymous function.
-The parameters are merged with the plugin's args parameters.
+When invoked, it will [resolve](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Resolver.php#L477) and [call](https://github.com/mvc5/mvc5/blob/master/src/Resolver/Service.php#L22) its configured value with the optional array of parameters passed to the anonymous function, merged with the plugin's args.
+The return value is also resolved.
 ```php
 $app->call(new Invoke(new Plugin('Home\Controller')), ['request' => new Plugin('Request')])
 ```